Conference Agenda

 1Vienna University of Economics and Business, Austria; 2Indeed Hiring Lab

-In 2019, almost 100 local governments in Poland voted to declare their localities "free from LGBT ideology."
-We study the effects of these declarations on migration intentions using unique data on domestic and international job search from a large global job site.
-Comparing counties with anti-LGBTQ resolutions to neighboring counties in a difference-in-differences design, we find that the resolutions increased domestic out-of-county job search by 12 percent and international job search by 15 percent, driven by European destination countries with high standards of LGBTQ rights.
+In 2019, almost 100 local governments in Poland voted to declare their localities “free from LGBTQ ideology,” providing a unique setting in which government narratives suddenly changed, but the legal situation of targeted minorities remained the same.
+We study the impact of these resolutions on migration intentions using novel data on domestic and international job search from a large global job site.
+Comparing counties with anti-LGBTQ resolutions to neighboring counties in a difference-in-differences design, we find that the resolutions increased domestic out-of-county job search by 12 percent and international job search by 15 percent.
+The shock to beliefs about local social norms likely drives our results, as we find the largest effects in counties with relatively low prior support for far-right parties.
+We also present suggestive evidence that the rise in job search translated into actual migration, with the treated counties losing nearly one percent of their young adult population.

 Gromadzki-Exclusionary Government Rhetoric and Migration Intentions-121.pdf